Recent Ransomware Attacks in 2024

 The other security software allows untrusted files to execute in the computer and sandboxes it if it shows any suspicious behavior.
 Xcitium Advanced Endpoint Protection’s approach is different.
 It deploys auto-containment enabling the file to execute within a protected space in the computer.
 Once the file is confirmed harmless, that is the only time it is released.

-Massena Memorial Hospital shifted to Xcitium Advanced Endpoint Protection after seeing consecutive ransomware cyber attacks on healthcare.
-Massena Memorial Hospital has a total of 370 endpoints with 9 specialty clinics in New York.
+Massena Memorial Hospital shifted to Xcitium Advanced Endpoint Security after seeing consecutive ransomware cyber assaults on healthcare.
+Massena Memorial Hospital has a add up to of 370 endpoints with 9 specialty clinics in New York.

 During the demo with the IT staff at Massena Memorial Hospital, Xcitium Advanced Endpoint Protection excelled among the other four renowned endpoint security software.
 It instantly identified the threat when the IT staff infected his computer with ransomware.
 The IT experts know the danger of small breach and Xcitium’s Auto-Containment Technology renders a zero-day threat on every endpoint and the network.